 Have a look at our list of the best TV series to learn Italian.
 If you have never studied Italian before, we recommend that you watch them with English subtitles.
 Then, little by little, you can start using Italian subtitles.
 This will be very helpful, since in this way you can read and listen to Italian at the same time.

 The traditional Italian food at Christmas is made of a great variety of recipes and it is an example of the irreplaceable traditional Italian cuisine.
 It is difficult to refer to a single culinary tradition in Italy because every family, city, and region has its own typical Christmas dishes.
 There are those who prefer to meet for dinner on December 24th and those who choose to have lunch on December 25th.
-However, it could be said that there is a main and unique characteristic of Italian food at Christmas: abundance.
+However, there is a main and unique characteristic of Italian food at Christmas: abundance.

-Easter is coming – Good Friday will be on 25th March this year – so today we are going to explain how to celebrate Easter in Italy.
+We are going to explain how to celebrate Easter in Italy.
 First of all, the Italian word for Easter is Pasqua and if you are wondering how to say Happy Easter in Italian, remember that you have to say Buona Pasqua.

 As you may know, Easter is a festivity celebrating the resurrection of Jesus Christ from the dead.
 Holy Week (la Settimana Santa) starts with Palm Sunday, and on this day Italian people usually bring consecrated palm or olive branches into their homes, as a symbol of peace.
 Then, throughout the week, Continue reading